 In 2006, the OIE set up a first regional vaccine bank of Avian Influenza vaccines in Africa funded under the European Union Pan African Programme for the Control of Epizootics (PACE) and in 2007 enlarged this vaccine bank to a global scale (opening it to Asian countries) thanks to Canadian funds.

 Through these two financial supports, a total of 62,017 million H5N2 doses were delivered to the following countries: Mauritania, Senegal, Egypt, Mauritius, Ghana, Togo and Vietnam.
 Egypt and Vietnam accounted for the most significant levels of distribution, with 28 million and 26.7 million doses respectively (including in kind donations of vaccines from the United Kingdom and Canada).
-The Avian Influenza vaccine bank is now closed (and dormant).
+The Avian Influenza vaccine bank is now closed.

 The European Union funded Regional Cooperation Programme on Highly Pathogenic Emerging and Re-emerging animal diseases (HPED), that had commenced in 2010, has seen the expansion of the OIE’s vaccine bank concept to other diseases, adding Foot-and-Mouth Disease (FMD) and rabies (vaccination of dogs) in Asian countries.
 The initial target was to rapidly (emergency) provide eligible countries with a stock of vaccines to vaccinate animal populations at risk under the framework of agreed vaccination.
 This is how were created the OIE vaccine bank for FMD in 2011 and the Rabies vaccine bank in 2012.

 The antigens reserved for FMD are mainly designed to be used for strategic vaccination in buffer zones (ring vaccination) and hot spots around disease-free areas in order to stop the spread of the disease, as well as to reduce the associated economic costs caused by the loss of FMD free status.
 Besides the European Union, additional financial support has been received from Australia, China, New Zealand and the Republic of Korea for the procurement of FMD vaccines to eligible countries.
-This demonstrates the multi-donor approach supporting the concept of regional vaccine banks.
+This has demonstrated the multi-donor approach supporting the concept of regional vaccine banks.
+The FMD antigen bank is now closed.

 With reference to rabies, the OIE vaccine bank supports the delivery of injectable rabies vaccines for dogs to eligible countries.
 The elimination of rabies is both a public health and economic priority and, hence, preventing the spread of this zoonotic disease is essential in order to reduce the number of human deaths and the socio-economic cost of the post contamination treatment of humans.
 Dog vaccination against rabies is the only way to break the cycle of transmission among dogs and between dogs and humans.
-After Asia, the OIE Rabies vaccine bank was opened to eligible countries in Africa, with additional financial supports from France and Germany.
+After Asia, the OIE Rabies vaccine bank was opened to eligible countries in Africa, with additional financial supports from France, Germany and the European Union.

 In 2013, a PPR vaccine bank for Africa was established for the provision of high quality PPR vaccines to eligible African countries.
 Funding support for the PPR vaccine bank for Africa was provided by the Bill & Melinda Gates Foundation.
 This vaccine bank not only ensures the timely supply of high quality vaccines complying with international standards, but also facilitates the harmonisation of PPR control methods in Africa.
 The World Bank has also provided support to the OIE PPR vaccine bank for Africa through the Regional Sahel Pastoralism Support Project (PRAPS) which targets 6 countries in Western and Central Africa.